If the universe decides to declare that these right now are the good ol' days,

 Hazy concoctions of blurry sound, the weather in Neverland is always quite well

-The place opens at nine with a promise of cash cover and good tunes
+The place opens at nine, cash cover and promises good tunes

 And the air is always thick with laughter and vintage perfume